Ilias5TO5/Ilias5TO5/README.md

 - 💞️ I’m looking to collaborate on enterprise
 - 📫 How to reach me, there is my LinkedIn link = https://www.linkedin.com/in/ilias-dehri-230818274/
 - 😄 Pronouns: Im a HE, Im a MAN, Im a HUMAIN and im proud
-- ⚡ Fun fact: There is too mmuch LGBT
+- ⚡ Fun fact: There is too much LGBT

 <!---
 Ilias5TO5/Ilias5TO5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.